Foreign aid skepticism is skepticism concerning the impact of foreign aid programs.

 Even aid skeptics generally acknowledge these successes.
 Thus, Deaton writes:

 [e]xternal aid has saved millions of lives in poor countries.
 UNICEF and other agencies brought antibiotics and vaccinations to millions of children, reducing infant and child mortality.
 The control and elimination of disease-bearing pests have made safe once-dangerous regions of the world.
 An international effort eliminated smallpox, and a current effort is close to doing the same for polio.
 Aid agencies have made oral rehydration therapy available to millions of children and are providing insecticide-treated bed nets to protect against malaria, a disease that still kills a million African children every year.
-Between 1974 and 2002, a joint effort by the World Bank, the World Health Organization, UNDP, and the UN Food and Agriculture Organization all but eliminated river blindness as a public health.
+Between 1974 and 2002, a joint effort by the World Bank, the World Health Organization, UNDP, and the UN Food and Agriculture Organization all but eliminated river blindness as a public health problem in Africa.